ytang08/ytang08.github.io/_teaching/teaching_2s.md

 [Incomplete Policy](http://catalog.arizona.edu/2014-15/policies/grade.htm#I)
 [Withdrawal Policy](http://catalog.arizona.edu/2014-15/policies/grade.htm#W)

-### ** 4.2 Honors Credit**
+### **4.2 Honors Credit**
 Students wishing to contract this course for Honors Credit should email me to set up an appointment to discuss the terms of the contract and to sign the Honors Course Contract Request Form.
-The form is available at: (https://frankehonors.arizona.edu/why-honors/academic-opportunities).
+The form is available at[here](https://frankehonors.arizona.edu/why-honors/academic-opportunities)

-### ** 4.3 Late Work Policy**
+### **4.3 Late Work Policy**
 Timely submission of assignments is important, but I understand that life can be unpredictable.
 If you anticipate needing extra time due to illness, personal challenges, or unforeseen circumstances, please reach out to me as soon as possible.
 Extensions may be granted on a case-by-case basis.
 While documentation is appreciated, it is not always required.
 My goal is to support your learning while maintaining fairness for all students.